Back on Earth — Future Allies Meet

 He remembered again the conclusion of that past conversation with his mom and dad when he had changed his course at school.
 He had asked, “Dad, why do you work so hard to make your inventions for people if they are causing global climate collapse and ruining Earth?”

 Kevin also planned to stay involved working with his sister and cetaceans.
-This work with whales and dolphins had grown naturally from their close associations with the sea as surfers and sailors.
+Her work with whales and dolphins had grown naturally from their close associations with the sea as surfers and sailors.
 Grace had been the one who first defined Pacifica as the Grey Whale Coast.
 Grace had also discovered the Salish Sea off Vancouver to be the capitol for all northern pacific cetaceans and named the capitol Cetacea.
+His sister was beautiful and already famous.
+They were destined to become a team one way or another, Kevin knew it in his bones.

-Their parents were up on the moon doing their separate researches into use of the joy forces that hold atomic nuclei in a tight embrace that keeps them from blowing apart.
+Their parents were up on the moon doing their separate researches into use of joy force that holds atomic nuclei in a tight embrace that keeps them from blowing apart.
+Joy is often referred to the strong force even though it reaches only as far as the width of an atomic nucleus and for that reason defines how big a stable atomic nucleus can grow to be.
 He and Grace, were the only two in the family remaining on earth.
 He thought again of their two older brothers, Shawn and Walker; they weren’t even in the same galaxy.
 "I wonder what my brothers are doing right now," he said to Happy, who answered with a tail wag and a quick lick on Kevin's cheek.

-Kevin and Grace’s parents, Leslie and Will Berrigan, had survived the purge at the lunar research center after the Pioneer fleet had defeated United States of Earth attackers and gone to find a new home planet.
+Kevin and Grace’s parents, Leslie and Will Berrigan, had survived a vicious purge at the lunar research center, after the Pioneer fleet had defeated United States of Earth attackers and gone to find a new home planet somewhere safely out of reach.
 Ironically it was their dad’s application of the science learned to produce the joy powered truck that powered the departing spaceships.
 Making matters worse for themselves, both parents had refused to work on any project even slightly involved with military research and war.
 Even so, Pacifica had convinced the United States of Earth that his parents were too valuable to ban from further research funding.
-They had, after all, stayed loyal and not left with the pioneers.
+They had, after all, stayed loyal to lunar science and not left with the pioneers.

 Their first stop was the pier at Butterfly Beach.
 Kevin and his friends had stood on the pier the night before and watched huge waves in the moonlight.
 A fisherman friend’s boat had been found crushed against a nearby cliff.
 After several days wondering what might have happened, they had gone out to the pier to hold their own private wake for their friend, Lamar.

-The pressure of immense waves passing shoreward under the pier slapped water skyward in the gap between each pier plank.
+The pressure of immense waves passing shoreward under the pier pushed water skyward in the gap between each pier plank.
 Ruler-straight jets of water traveled the length of the pier faster than they could run.
-Wave after wave passed beneath them, shooting powerful head-high streams of gushing water up through the cracks.
-Denny, the lightest among them had been picked up off his feet by the force of the upwelling water and was barely caught by his surrounding group of his friends.
+Wave after wave passed beneath them shooting powerful head high streams of gushing water up through the cracks.
+Denny, the lightest among them had been picked up off his feet by the force of the upwelling water and was barely caught by his surrounding group of protective friends.
 When they finally reached shore, they were completely drenched.
-They stood looking back at where they had been and roared with laughter.
-“Goodbye Lamar!” they cried with one voice.
+They stood looking back at where they had been and roared with laughter at the waves.
+“Goodbye Lamar!” they then cried with one voice.
 And none could tell saltwater from tears.

 Now, in the morning light, Kevin looked out at the pier and was surprised to see the outermost half of the pier was totally gone.
-Where they had stood was empty air.
+Where they had danced and then run the night before was empty air.
 The monster waves had destroyed the pier after they left.
-He savored his memories of the night; Lamar was so much fun, so handsome and so smart that he sometimes made Kevin jealous, especially when beautiful surfer girls were around laughing with Lamar and his stories.
+He savored his memories of the night; Lamar was so much fun; so handsome and so smart that he sometimes made Kevin a little envious, and a tad jealous when surfer girls were around laughing with Lamar and his stories.
 Then Kevin took a deep breath; he and the dog headed for the university and a progress conference with his thesis advisor.

 “Let’s take the beach route,” Kevin said, looking at Happy, who grinned in lolling-tongue agreement.
 The little truck lifted from the ground with a slight hum and floated onto the road.
 The dog wagged its tail and intently studied the road ahead.
 It was still early and there really was no reason to rush, Kevin stopped to watch the waves at all his favorite surf spots.
 They were all huge, as large as he had ever seen.
 The day was equal to big winter surf in Hawaii.

 He had worked hard on his thesis and was confident his historical research into the collapse of the old United States of America would cause quite a stir in academic circles, hopefully beyond.
-He knew he was young and many would ignore what he had to say.
-It was for this reason that he so carefully drew parallels between the old United States and present conditions within the United States of Earth.
+He knew he was young and for that reason many would ignore what he had to say.
+That is why he so carefully drew parallels between the old United States and present conditions within the United States of Earth.
 The effort he had put into his research and writing had proven to be far greater than he had expected.
 Kevin sighed out loud knowing there was still more work to do before his thesis was finished.
-Sometimes it seemed too much for one person and he wondered if it would ever be done.
+Sometimes it seemed too much for one person alone and he wondered if it would ever be done.

 Today was the critique of the first reading by his lead professor, Dr. Jerry Karcz.
 Kevin was a little nervous but he had taken the day off from both farm work and research and large surf was a good omen; a little rest was due.
-He arrived and parked at the university more quickly than he wished.
+He arrived and parked at the university sooner than he wished.
 Parking and walking to his advisors office also passed in a flash.
-Kevin had a case of butterflies in his stomach as he reached to knock on the professor’s door.
+Kevin had a queasy case of butterflies in his stomach as he reached to knock on his professor’s door.

 “Come on in, Kevin,” he heard the professor call out.
 He entered a cluttered office that was piled high with books and papers everywhere.
 The sight made Kevin realize he needed to clean off the kitchen table before Grace came home for her semester break.
 “Good morning, Dr. Karcz,” he said, hesitating by the door.